MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Move-MgUserMailFolder](/powershell/module/Microsoft.Graph.Users.Actions/Move-MgUserMailFolder?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Move-MgUserMailFolder](/powershell/module/Microsoft.Graph.Users.Actions/Move-MgUserMailFolder?view=graph-powershell-1.0)

 ### [Move-MgBetaUserMailFolder](Move-MgBetaUserMailFolder.md)
 Move a mail folder and its contents to another mail folder.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Move-MgUserMailFolderChildFolder](/powershell/module/Microsoft.Graph.Users.Actions/Move-MgUserMailFolderChildFolder?view=graph-powershell-1.0)

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Move-MgUserMailFolderChildFolder](/powershell/module/Microsoft.Graph.Users.Actions/Move-MgUserMailFolderChildFolder?view=graph-powershell-1.0)